mth/yeti/doc/reference.rst

 Sequence expression is the general form of Yeti expressions, consisting of declarations that create new scopes with bindings, and expressions to be evaluated in those scopes.
-The sequence expression is evaluated from left to right, and each new binding will create a scope containing the rest of sequence expression (subsequent bindings with name and kind will shadow the previous bindings from outer scopes).
+The sequence expression is evaluated from left to right, and each new binding will create a scope containing the rest of sequence expression (subsequent bindings with same name and kind will shadow the previous bindings from outer scopes).
 The value and type of sequence expression is the value and type of the last part of it, which must be an expression therefore (not declaration).
 Empty sequence expressions are